 Make this Easy Pressure Cooker Chili any day of the year.
 See how you can save money on multiple hamburger dishes.
-Prepare pressure-cooked and slow-cooked recipes that are simply delicious and convenient for busy schedules.
+Prepare pressure-cooked and slow-cooked delicious recipes that are convenient for busy schedules.

 Ground Beef Choices